roxlukas/infiniteloop1/README.md

 # infiniteloop1
-Very simple app to put arithmetic load on CPU
+Very simple app in JAVA to put arithmetic load on CPU for specific number of milliseconds